-Taxis are available all over Barcelona and can either be hailed on the street or booked via phone.
-The latter however requires a surcharge.
-All in all, you should be prepared to pay extra for big luggage as well as trips to the airport.
-If you require a taxi between 9pm and 7am, the fare is higher.
-The basic fare is 2.05€, with an additional 0.98€ added for every kilometer.
+Taxis are available all over Barcelona and can be hailed on the street, booked over the phone, or you can use an app such as Hailo or MyTaxi.
+Keep in mind that calling a taxi will require a surcharge.
+Furthermore, you should be prepared to pay extra for big luggage, as well as trips to the airport.
+If you require a taxi between 21:00 and 07:00, the fare is higher.
+The basic fare is 2.10 EUR, with an additional 1.07 EUR for each kilometer.

 There are many taxi companies which offer their services throughout Barcelona.
 Fono Taxi and Taxi Amic cater particularly to people with disabilities.
 Catalunyataxi and T033 Radio taxi service even allow you to book your taxi service online.
 Many companies allow you to pay with credit card.
 This is not always the case, though, and you should definitely not depend on it.

 Buses are an important mode of transportation both in Barcelona proper and in much of the Pyrenees and along the Costa Brava as railroad services are incredibly limited there.
 In Barcelona, buses run every few minutes or so and are replaced by a Nitbus (night bus) network starting between 22:40 and 23:40 and ending at some point between 05:00 and 06:00.
 Barcelona’s bus network is operated by Transports Metropolitans de Barcelona.
 The city’s suburbs are connected to the city via six tram lines, operated by Tram.

 Barcelona also has a comprehensive metro system with eleven lines spreading all across the city.
 The different lines are color-coded, making it easy to find the right connection.
 The train network also connects Barcelona to other bigger Spanish cities like Valencia or Madrid, but travelling by train also makes sense if you are trying to reach smaller towns outside of Barcelona.